Cancer Vaccines

 Protein or peptide vaccines

-These vaccines are made from special proteins in cancer cells, or from small pieces of protein (peptides).
-They aim to stimulate the immune system to attack the cancer.
+These types of vaccines are made from special proteins in cancer cells, or from small pieces of protein (peptides).
+They aim to stimulate the immune system to attack cancer.
 Scientists have worked out the genetic codes of many cancer cell proteins, so they can make them in the lab in large quantities.

 DNA and RNA vaccines